*Editor’s note: This article was updated on 15 September 2022

 Amendments to Employment Act raise fears that poor implementation will hurt parents instead

-The changes include an extension of maternity leave from 68 days to 90 and an increase in paternity leave from three to seven days.
-Other provisions include restrictions on the termination of pregnant women, mandatory notices on sexual harassment in the workplace, the right for employees to apply for flexible working arrangements and a reduction in maximum working hours, among others.
+With the delay, employers have more time to prepare for the new regulations.
+These changes include an extension of maternity leave from 68 days to 90 and an increase in paternity leave from three to seven days.
+Other provisions involve restrictions on the termination of pregnant women, mandatory notices on sexual harassment in the workplace, the right for employees to apply for flexible working arrangements and a reduction in maximum working hours, among others.
 Malaysia seems to have finally caught up with global and regional levels of protection for men and women workers.
 But now comes the harder question: what will these policies look like when implemented?

 As it is, employers appear hostile to existing labour protections for women workers with caregiving responsibilities.
 At least 56% of working women in a survey conducted by the Women’s Aid Organisation and Vase.ai were subjected to some form of discrimination.
 Looking closer, 31% of respondents reported being passed up on projects or opportunities after returning from maternity leave, with another 27% subjected to comments or questions about their abilities while pregnant.